-In everyday life we often encounter the term perfectionism or hear “it is a perfectionist”… even when children or young people are described.
-The most common term that we associate as the bad qualities of man, something unrealistic, excessively pedantic,..
+In everyday life we often encounter the word perfectionism or hear “they are such a perfectionist” … even when describing children or young people.
+Most commonly, the term is associated with one’s bad qualities, something unrealistic, excessively pedantic, and so on.

-Perfectionism is often described as an ambition for infallibility, and the perfectionists are those who wish to be perfect in some or all areas of life.
-It is very difficult for these people to admit a mistake or to show a sense of insecurity as the things that are normal for others seem to him as huge human defects.
-Perfectionists do not really want to be perfect, those who are close to them, because of insecurity, need to look perfect to others because they believe they will be appreciated and accepted only by others.
-Their constant attempts to appear perfect deprive them tremendously of so much vital energy and produce much personal dissatisfaction.
+Perfectionism is often described as ambition for flawlessness, and perfectionists are those who wish to be perfect in some or all areas of life.
+It is very difficult for these people to admit to a mistake or show insecurity as the things that are normal for others seem to them as huge human flaws.
+Perfectionists don’t really want to be perfect, when insecure, they have a need to appear perfect to others because they believe this is the only way they can be appreciated and accepted.
+Their constant attempts to appear perfect deprive them of a tremendous amount of vital energy and produce a lot of personal dissatisfaction.

-Perfectionism, unlike the above, is the desire to achieve what is not at all achievable.
-Perfectionists define high and unrealistic goals, accompanied by an unconditional fear of failure, have a high level of self-criticism with the idea that errors are unacceptable and are accompanied by low self-esteem.
+Perfectionism, unlike the above, is a desire to achieve what is not at all achievable.
+Perfectionists set high and unrealistic goals accompanied by fear of failure, they are highly self-critical and have low self-esteem, with the idea that errors are unacceptable.

-Perfectionists are people who are satisfied only with the highest standards.
-In special cases, perfectionism can grow as an obsession.
-For example, this type of person has to put all things in their place and constantly walks behind the other roommates and puts even the smallest things “to the right, always the same, place”, even people can opt for the cleaning in a way that constantly needs to exaggerate in washing the individual parts or the whole body.
+Perfectionists are people satisfied only with the highest standards.
+In special cases, perfectionism is like an obsession.
+For example, this type of person has to put all things in their place and constantly goes after other household members putting even the smallest things “to the right, always identical, place”, or they have a need to excessively wash and clean certain body parts or the whole body.

 |Focused on avoiding mistakes||Focused on the solution of the task|

 |Disparity between objective/goals and their achievement||Balance between objectives and achievement|

 |Constant comparison to others||Respects and recognises their own uniqueness|